sandvdnh/ecbm2018/README.md

 data_utils: functions for preprocessing data

-model.py: contains all functions neccesary for runnign DCGAN and image inpainting
+model.py: contains all functions neccesary for running DCGAN and image inpainting

 model_funcs: secondary functions used by model.py